celilygt/genie/docs/phase_03_tauri_ui_and_menubar.md

 2. Simulate selecting a small test PDF and starting a "Book" summarization job with default settings.
 3. Wait for the job to reach "done" or "error".
 4. If done:
-   - Open the job’s detail view.
+   - Open the job's detail view.
-   - Verify that a list of chapters is displayed and at least one chapter summary’s text is non-empty.
+   - Verify that a list of chapters is displayed and at least one chapter summary's text is non-empty.

 Return JSON:
 - `job_created`: bool